 Located just 50 miles north of New York City, West Point is your one stop for big time collegiate football, breathtaking scenery and an unmatched look at America's history.
 The U.S. Military Academy has been educating, training and inspiring leaders of character for more than 200 years and your visit to this historic campus is one you won't soon forget.

-To Stony Lonesome Gate (Red and Orange Parking Passes)
+To Stony Lonesome Gate (Red and White Parking Passes)

 GPS Address (to Stony Lonesome Gate): 1 Stony Lonesome Road, West Point, NY 10996

 GPS Address (to Thayer Gate): 674 Thayer Road, West Point, NY 10996

 GPS Address (to Washington Gate): 1 Washington Road, West Point, NY 10996

 Metro-North has rail service from Grand Central Station in mid-town Manhattan, up the east bank of the Hudson.
 Trains to Garrison, NY, directly across the river from West Point, take approx 1 hour and 10 minutes and cost a little under $15.
 If you don't have a car, get off at Peekskill, one stop south of Garrison, where cabs are often waiting.
 You may want to call to reserve a Highland Falls or Peekskill cab.
 Driving time from Garrison or Peekskill to West Point is approximately 20 minutes.

 Short Line Bus offers daily bus service from the New York City Port Authority, near Times Square in midtown Manhattan, to the West Point Visitors Center; one-way trip takes 1 hour 40 minutes and costs approx $15.
 Short Line also has day trip packages with sightseeing and local discounts.